rqi14/Perplexica-docker/README.md

 You need three files.
 The first one is app.dockerfile, which should be placed together with your docker-compose.yaml file.

-You will also need your config.toml file.
+You will also need your config.toml file (see sample.config.toml file in the master branch or the upstream master branch)

 `app.dockerfile`